mattburrell/wishyouwerehere/README.md

 A React app for finding out the weather by clicking on a map!

-The purpose of this example is to show how to hide an api key from the frontend JavaScript (hint: use a Netlify backend Function!)
+The purpose of this example is to show how to hide an api key from the frontend JavaScript (hint: use a backend Function!)

 Styling uses [Tailwind](https://tailwindcss.com/).